 Most office chairs are going to come unassembled, with the components packed tightly into a box.
 However, in the case of office chairs for people over 300 pounds, the chair is going to be rather large, and so the box is large too.
 If you are ordering online or having a chair shipped to you, you should be fine, but if you are buying at a local brick and mortar retailer, take a good-sized vehicle to bring it home in.
 A pickup truck or SUV is best, as the boxes are often too large to squeeze into the backseat or trunk of even a four-door sedan.

 For people like working home, or run a home business, you can buy a comfortable and cool gaming chair for multi-use.
-It will be big enough for you and your family members, and it convenient if you have kids and they won’t sit on your legs to play computer together.
+It will be big enough for you and your family members, and it convenient if you have kids and they won’t sit on your legs to play the computer together.
 So let’s check the best selling gaming office chair below:

 5. How Long Should the Assembly Process Take?